 One of the attractions of streaming services is that they frequently offer strange and beautiful programs we’ve never seen here in Australia.
-Foxtel, in particular, scored massive points when it signed an exclusivity agreement with HBO and some of that content has spilled over into its streaming service, Foxtel Play.
+Foxtel, in particular, scored massive points when it signed an exclusivity agreement with HBO and some of that content has spilled over into its streaming service, Foxtel Play (now known as Foxtel Now).
 Below are the Top 10 comedies available to stream, many of which are exclusive to Foxtel’s streaming platform.

 |Last Week Tonight with John Oliver||The best thing to come out of the Colbert report since Colbert.
 LWT with John Oliver reviews the last seven days in news and politics with the satirical flare that earnt Oliver an Emmy when he was a writer for The Daily Show.|

 |8 out of 10 Cats||Led by three brilliant comedians (Jimmy Carr, Sean Lock and Jon Richardson) a panel of contestants compete in a series of statistics-based games.
 If you’re an Australian it’s likely this one flew under your radar, so now is your chance to join in on the laughs.|